 Dogs On Call

-Cape Cod Hospital’s Dogs On Call program is a goal-oriented program that brings pet therapy services to the bedside for the purpose of creating a healing environment that fosters positive connections and improves patients’ experiences, well-being and recovery.
+Cape Cod Healthcare's Dogs On Call program is a goal-oriented program that brings pet therapy services to the bedside for the purpose of creating a healing environment that fosters positive connections and improves patients’ experiences, well-being and recovery.

 This program is composed of volunteer teams of therapy dogs working under the direction of their human handlers who have been specially trained in best practices by a registered pet therapy organization.
-All handlers participating in the Dogs On Call program are official hospital volunteers and must adhere to the policies and procedures of Cape Cod Hospital’s Volunteer Services department.
+All handlers participating in the Dogs On Call program are official hospital volunteers and must adhere to the policies and procedures of Cape Cod Healthcare's Volunteer Services department.

 Today, more than a dozen therapy dog teams are part of the Dogs On Call program, providing comfort and enjoyment to patients, visitors and staff throughout Cape Cod Hospital.

 Studies have been shown the invaluable impact the human-animal bond can have on an individual’s health and well-being.
-In a hospital setting like Cape Cod Hospital, therapy dog visits have shown to have a positive effect on patient pain levels and have increased satisfaction with their hospital stay, improving health and wellness, providing comfort and enjoyment, and lessening worry, anxiety and loneliness.
+In a hospital setting like Cape Cod Hospital of Falmouth Hospital, therapy dog visits have shown to have a positive effect on patient pain levels and have increased satisfaction with their hospital stay, improving health and wellness, providing comfort and enjoyment, and lessening worry, anxiety and loneliness.

 And, it’s not only patients who experience the benefits!
 In addition to in-room visits with patients, Dogs On Call therapy teams offer a welcome and much-appreciated distraction for family members, friends and other visitors, as well as providers and staff working throughout the hospital.